 Additional Charges and Materials

-Charges for books, supplies, tools, or equipment not included in tuition must be itemized separately.

-Non-refundable charges must be explicitly identified in the enrollment agreement.

-If materials were not distributed, the full cost must be refunded.
+- Charges for books, supplies, tools, or equipment not included in tuition must be itemized separately. - Non-refundable fees must be explicitly stated in the enrollment agreement. - If materials were not distributed, 100% of those fees must be refunded.